1rV1N-git/dero-docs/docs/Frequently-Asked-Questions.md

 ## Algorithm/ASIC Questions

-#### Q: What is Dero doing about ASICs?

-   A: DERO is waiting for more details and numbers.
-The team communicate regularly with a number of public and private pools to monitor their hashrates, and provide support.
-     Most of the miners on the network are legitimate miners, many of the miners we speak with personally.
-They reach out to the team for up to date information about Dero like anyone else.

-#### Q: Is Dero switching to a new PoW algo and if so, which one? when?
+#### Q: Is Dero switching to a new PoW algo and if so, which one?
+When?

-   A: The Dero team is evaluating all of its options and will have an update soon.
-Like its solutions to date, they want everything to be well thought out, and function as intended.

-They will provide updates promptly as they become available.
+   A: The Dero team has chosen to remain ASIC-friendly and use the cryptonight algo for now, to help ensure chain safety while they prepare for DERO-DAG.
+It will come out when the developers are confident we are ready to make the switch.

 ## Mining Questions

 #### Q: How do I start mining DERO?